As the SENCO role continues to evolve, Mark Blois looks at its basic responsibilities and what to expect for the future with respect to new law.

 - knowledge of key areas of SEN, such as autistic spectrum disorders.

 The TDA has consulted SENCOs and other professionals, and is expected to submit its findings soon.
-This submission will outline initial conclusions and the further work necessary before the new regulations on accreditation can be formalised, and then implemented in September 2009.
+This submission will outline initial conclusions and the further work necessary before the new regulations on accreditation can be formalized, and then implemented in September 2009.

 A mandatory training requirement will not be introduced at this time, since the requirements of any such training have yet to be established.
 Further consultation on training will lead to future regulations on this matter.